Salmoncon XVIII, 2023

 Salmoncon is an annual gathering of low power (QRP) ham radio operators held at beautiful Valley Camp in North Bend, WA.
 Usually held the first full weekend after July 4th,except when the 4th falls in the middle of the week, the event provides a venue for QRP operators to share knowledge and experiences related to low power operating.

-2023 Event Schedule - After being updated, can be downloaded below.
-Stay tuned for details.
+2023 Event Schedule - Can be downloaded below.
+Stay tuned for possible additions or changes.

 We try hard each year to line up a series of formal presentations that will be of interest to everyone.
-This year's lineup is yet to be determined.
+This year's lineup is a mixture of personal QRP projects, EMCOMM, SOTA and fun on the air competitions.

 New this year